EyadAlodah/web/WRITEUP.md

 ### Assess app changes that would change your decision.

 *However, In future our app could get bigger and we might need to use and develop more services to enahnce our CMS website.*
-*So we can could our cloud computing plan to VM to meet our needs and satisfy the different requierments of our CMS system such as more CPU, RAM and storage*
+*So we could change our cloud computing plan to VM to meet our needs and satisfy the different requierments of our CMS system such as more CPU, RAM and storage*